- Use of Computing and Communication Facilities Policy

 Inappropriate usage of Internet facilities includes, but is not restricted to, accessing or posting of discriminatory, defamatory, offensive material or material that may create or promulgate a negative impression of the University.

-Any staff or student required, as part of their job function or course of study, to access information on the Internet that may be deemed inappropriate, must obtain written authorisation from the Dean or Director with a copy submitted to the Information Security Officer.
+Any staff or student required, as part of their job function or course of study, to access information on the Internet that may be deemed inappropriate, must obtain written authorisation from the Dean or Director with a copy submitted to the Manager, ITS Security and Risk.

 All usage must comply with the Use of Computing and Communication Facilities Policy.